Families Involved Together (F.I.T.) Parents Working to Improve Children’s Health

 Each month a group of diverse parents from Nash and Edgecombe counties meet at the Down East Partnership for Children (DEPC) to brainstorm ways they can make a difference in the health and well-being of not only their own children but all young children and their families.
 The group is called Families Involved Together, or F.I.T., and they are committed to helping others make positive changes to health outcomes in the Down East community.

 F.I.T meets from 5:30 pm to 7:00 pm at DEPC on the second Tuesday of every month.
-Additionally, at the start of 2020, F.I.T. began to offer a six-week A Taste of African Heritage Cooking Class from the Old Ways curriculum.
-F.I.T. provides the opportunity for adult leadership and learning, in the areas of physical, emotional, and social health.
+F.I.T. provides the opportunity for adult leadership and learning in the areas of physical, emotional, and social health.

 If you live in Nash and Edgecombe and would like to work on issues that are important to parents of young children, the F.I.T. team would love your help.
 Please contact DEPC if you would like to be a member!
 Healthy meals and childcare are provided!

 Families Involved Together members say: